 However, the Final Blueprint does not limit a jurisdiction's housing allocation based on local plans or zoning.
 The UrbanSim 2.0 model is used to forecast expanded growth potential in growth geographies identified in the Final Blueprint, such as Transit-Rich Areas and High Resource Areas.
-This allows additional feasible growth within the urban footprint by increasing allowable residential densities and expanding housing into areas currently zoned for commercial and industrial uses.
+This allows additional feasible growth within the urban footprint by increasing allowable residential densities and expanding housing into select areas currently zoned for commercial and industrial uses.

-The Plan Bay Area 2050 Final Blueprint also excludes areas outside urban growth boundaries and areas with unmitigated high hazard risk from additional growth.
+The Plan Bay Area 2050 Final Blueprint maintains all existing urban growth boundaries, without any expansion, over the lifespan of the long-range plan.
 Existing urban growth boundaries, which take a variety of forms across the region but are relatively common in the Bay Area, help not only to protect prime agricultural lands from development, but also parks and open space as well.
 Land outside urban growth boundaries also tends not to have urban services such as sewer and water.
-The Final Blueprint also incorporates strategies to protect highvalue conservation lands, including matching funds to help conserve high-priority natural and agricultural lands.
+The Final Blueprint also incorporates strategies to protect high-value conservation lands, including matching funds to help conserve high-priority natural and agricultural lands.

 Including the Plan Bay Area 2050 Final Blueprint in the RHNA methodology addresses concerns about natural hazards, as the Final Blueprint excludes areas with unmitigated high hazard risk from Growth Geographies.
-The Final Blueprint Growth Geographies exclude CAL FIRE designated "Very High" fire severity areas as well as county-designated wildland-urban interfaces (WUIs) where applicable.
+The Final Blueprint Growth Geographies exclude CAL FIRE designated "Very High" fire severity areas in incorporated jurisdictions, and "High" and "Very High" fire severity areas as well as county-designated wildland-urban interfaces (WUIs) where applicable in unincorporated areas.
 The Final Blueprint strategies focus future growth away from the highest fire risk zones, support increased wildland management programs, and support residential building upgrades that reduce the likelihood for damage when fires occur in the wildland urban interface.